Jax Ale Trail Guide: Top Breweries and Stops in Jacksonville

-As of 2019, there are 18 locally owned breweries on the trail.
+As of 2019, there are more than 18 locally owned breweries on the trail.
 While it’s recommended to visit them all, some travelers are short on time.
 To narrow down the list, here are four top-rated options, so guests can earn a koozie.

 Aardwolf Brewing Company: Located minutes from downtown.
 Aardwolf offers a brewery and taproom that dates from the 1930s.
 For something new, visit on Wednesdays when they release a weekly special small batch.
 Other beers include a slow pour Adalwolf and San Marco Sour.

 Bold City Brewery: Has two locations – a downtown hangout and production facility plus tasting room.
 In downtown, select from a dozen beers on tap such as Goombay Smash and Bold Berliner Weisse.
 For a tour, visit the production facility on Saturday afternoon.